 The Los Angeles County Department of Public Health is interested in hearing what you think about this report.
 Do you have any additional information you think should be included?
 Are there other efforts we should consider implementing to close the gaps in COVID-19 related health outcomes?
 If so, please send us your thoughts through the online survey available here: https://forms.office.com/g/YUWKnVQgWn

 Suggested Citation

 Los Angeles County Department of Public Health, Office of the County Health Officer.
-Addressing the Needs of Communities Most Impacted by COVID-19: Strategies in Service of Los Angeles County's Black/African American Residents.
-(May 2022).
-Accessible at: https://bit.ly/AddressingNeeds_AfAmCommReport
+Addressing the Needs of Communities Most Impacted by COVID-19: Strategies in Service of Los Angeles County's Latino/x Residents.
+(November 2022).